Minerva’s Authentication

 By default, users who didn’t setup Microsoft Authenticator will receive Phone Text SMS message codes (method 1).
 Microsoft Authenticator installation on the mobile phone is optional now.

-To test, after you are connected to Mount Sinai VPN from your PC, please follow:
+To authenticate to Minerva, after you are connected to Mount Sinai VPN from your PC, please follow:

 Method 1: Phone Text SMS message code – Users who didn’t install Microsoft Authenticator on the phone: